tmuguet/map-lightroom-gallery/README.md

 Other scripts are provided to:
 * merge two galleries together: _merge.py_
 * reverse the list of images in a gallery: _reverse.py_

+Use `-h` to obtain help on these scripts.

 In both cases, you will have to re-generate the galleries using _generate.py_.